Olutoyosi/SALES-DATA/README.md

   Revenue by Region: A chart visualization to show regional performance across all areas.
   Slicers: Added slicers for Product and Region to allow stakeholders to explore the data dynamically.

+## Key Insights and Recommendations

+Based on the analysis, here are some data-driven recommendations:

+  - Focus Marketing Efforts on Top Regions: Since certain regions contribute the most revenue, targeted marketing and promotional efforts in these areas may yield high returns.
+  - Boost Stock and Marketing of Top-Selling Products: Given that a small set of products drives the majority of revenue, ensuring their availability and visibility will likely    enhance overall sales.
+  - Consider Seasonal Promotions: Monthly trends suggest peaks in specific months, indicating an opportunity to plan seasonal promotions to maximize sales during high-demand periods.
+  - Investigate Low-Sales Products: Products with low sales in the last quarter might need a review for discontinuation or price adjustments.
+  -
+## Technical Documentation
+####Excel Calculations

+Pivot tables and sum formulas were used to summarize the values.
+#### SQL Queries

+  See the SQL files in the SQL Queries folder for each of the queries used in this project.

+#### Power BI Dashboard

+  Power BI File: The .pbix file is included in this repository for detailed visualizations.
+(Add instructions for navigating the dashboard here)

+## Conclusion

+This project showcases how data analysis and visualization can unlock valuable insights for a retail business.
+By identifying top products, strong and weak regions, and monthly trends, the business is now equipped to make informed decisions.
+With these insights, the store can optimize sales strategies, enhance inventory management, and improve customer satisfaction.